-In 2010, approximately 50% of nitrogen emissions were in oxidized form $(NO_x)$ , mainly resulting from combustion processes; the other 50% were in reduced form $(NH_x)$ , mainly ammonia from the agricultural sector.
-In Denmark, Latvia and Lithuania, $NO_x$ only constituted about 40% of total nitrogen emissions but over 60% from Finland.
-In 1995, $NO_x$ constituted an average 54% of the total emissions from the Contracting Parties and up to 73% from Finland.
-Emissions from shipping $(NO_x)$ have been increasing since 2000 with growing shipping traffic - current estimates indicate a systematic annual increase of these emissions to be in the range of 2-3% (Bartnicki 2012a).
+In 2010, approximately 50% of nitrogen emissions were in oxidized form (NO_x) , mainly resulting from combustion processes; the other 50% were in reduced form (NH_x) , mainly ammonia from the agricultural sector.
+In Denmark, Latvia and Lithuania, NO_x only constituted about 40% of total nitrogen emissions but over 60% from Finland.
+In 1995, NO_x constituted an average 54% of the total emissions from the Contracting Parties and up to 73% from Finland.
+Emissions from shipping (NO_x) have been increasing since 2000 with growing shipping traffic - current estimates indicate a systematic annual increase of these emissions to be in the range of 2-3% (Bartnicki 2012a).

 Deposition of total nitrogen is affected by climatic conditions and inter-annual variation of meteorological conditions, such as dominating wind direction, precipitation (intensity, frequency, distribution and type) and temperature.
-To evaluate to which extent decreased emissions have resulted in lower atmospheric deposition, the EMEP has for PLC work, in particular, introduced a procedure for the normalization of the annual deposition to the Baltic Sea during 1995-2010 to smooth the effect of inter-annual meteorological variation (see HELCOM 2013c).
-Figures 2.2 and 2.3 show the none-normalized (actual) atmospheric nitrogen deposition during 1995-2010 for the seven Baltic Sea sub-basins (Figure 2.2) and actual deposition on the Baltic Sea from the Contracting Parties and other sources (Figure 2.3) in the same period.
+To evaluate to which extent decreased emissions have resulted in lower atmospheric deposition, the EMEP has for PLC work, in particular, introduced a procedure for the normalization of the annual deposition to the Baltic Sea during 1995-2010 to smooth the effect of inter-annual meteorological variation7 (see HELCOM 2013).
+Figures 2.2 and 2.3 show the none-normalized (actual) atmospheric nitrogen deposition during 1995-2010 for the seven Baltic Sea subbasins (Figure 2.2) and actual deposition on the Baltic Sea from the Contracting Parties and other sources (Figure 2.3) in the same period.
 A line has been included in both figures to show the normalized total nitrogen deposition to the Baltic Sea during 1995-2010.
-Chapter 2.4 includes the results of the statistical analysis on the development in atmospheric nitrogen deposition, showing a significant decline in normalized depositions of total nitrogen for most Contracting Parties and the whole Baltic Sea.
-Nitrogen deposition to the Baltic Sea is reduced from approximately 240,000 tonnes in 1995 to some 193,000 tonnes of nitrogen in 2010 (Bartnicki 2012b).
-However, the actual atmospheric nitrogen deposition was rather high in 2010 (approximately 218,000 tonnes or 12% higher than in 2009) mainly related to rather high precipitation
+Chapter 2.4 includes the results of the statistical analysis on the development in atmospheric nitrogen deposition, showing a significant decline in normalized depositions of total nitrogen for most Contracting Parties and to the whole Baltic Sea.
+Nitrogen deposition to the Baltic Sea is reduced from approximately 240,000 tonnes in 1995 to some 193,000 tonnes of nitrogen in 2010.
+However, the actual atmospheric nitrogen deposition was rather high in 2010 (approximately 218,000 tonnes or 12% higher than in 2009) mainly related to rather high precipitation in that year over some parts of the Baltic Sea catchment area.